genexuslabs/GeneXusJenkinsIntegration/GXServer-JenkinsSetup/README.md

 1. If you have some Git basics, you can do the clone of the repo with the given URL or
 2. you just simply can download a zip.

-For the following steps, consider that the scripts are located at c:\GXJenkinsXIntegration.

 ### 2. Configure required information
 Locate the file [``./conf/Jconfig.json``](./conf/Jconfig.json) and complete the required information: